A Conversation with Photographer William MacCollum

 We had a chat with one of our favorite photographers today, William MacCollum.

-His most recent work for Whipple Russell Architects is of the Hopen Place and Summit Drive homes.
+His most recent work for Whipple Russell Architects was on our Hopen Place and Summit house homes in the Hollywood Hills and Beverly Hills neighborhoods of Los Angeles.

 W^R: Bill, tell us a bit about your overall approach to architectural photography.